 Alcohol is the substance abused most frequently by adolescents, followed by marijuana and tobacco.
-In the past month, 39 percent of high school seniors reported drinking some alcohol, almost 23 percent reported using marijuana, and 16 percent reported smoking cigarettes.
+In the past month, 35 percent of high school seniors reported drinking some alcohol, 21 percent reported using marijuana, and 11 percent reported smoking cigarettes.

 More adolescents drink alcohol than smoke cigarettes or use marijuana.
-Within the past month, almost four out of 10 high school seniors report drinking some alcohol and more than one in five have engaged in “binge drinking” in the past two weeks Drinking endangers adolescents in multiple ways including motor vehicle crashes, the leading cause of death for this age group., Nearly one in four adolescents has ridden in a car with a driver who had been drinking.
+Within the past month, more than three out of 10 high school seniors report drinking some alcohol and one in six have engaged in “binge drinking” daily in the past two weeks.
+Drinking endangers adolescents in multiple ways including motor vehicle crashes, the leading cause of death for this age group., One in five adolescents has ridden in a car with a driver who had been drinking.
 Genetic factors and life stressors influence adolescents’ alcohol abuse, but parents and guardians can help by monitoring adolescents’ activities and keeping channels of communication open.

 Cigarette smoking among adolescents has declined dramatically in the last 15 years.
-Today, most adolescents do not smoke, but about one in five has smoked within the past month and the use of smokeless tobacco increased between 2008 and 2010, but has remained fairly steady since 2010.
-Tobacco use harms nearly every organ in the body, and more than six million children born between 1983 and 2000 will die in adulthood of smoking-related illnesses.
-Multiple factors influence whether an adolescent becomes a regular smoker, including genetics and having parents or peers who smoke.,, Many adolescents start trying tobacco products at a young age, so prevention efforts in schools, in communities, and in homes, can help and should begin early.
+Today, most adolescents do not smoke, but about one in 10 has smoked within the past month and the use of smokeless tobacco increased between 2008 and 2010, but has declined steadily since 2010.
+Tobacco use harms nearly every organ in the body, and more than five million children under 18 will die prematurely of smoking-related illnesses.
+Multiple factors influence whether an adolescent becomes a regular smoker, including genetics and having parents or peers who smoke.[8-10] Many adolescents start trying tobacco products at a young age, so prevention efforts in schools, in communities, and in homes, can help and should begin early.